-Written By: DeVita W
+Written By: DeVita Willie

 Although there are millions of Americans diagnosed with diabetes, African Americans are affected at a greater rate than other ethnicities.
 This community is twice as likely to be diagnosed and suffer major complications.
 Statistically, about 25% of all African Americans between the ages of 64 and 74 have diabetes and one in four black women between the ages of 55 and 65 have this disease.